Rashad powered through an unseasonably stuffy night at House of Blues. Lance Skiiiwalker and Jay IDK opened.

 He opened with “Smile,” a hard-hitting loosey from early 2016 when fans were still questioning if there would ever be a second album.
 Then he paused to go over some ground rules for the show.
 The first—No pushing women—seemed obvious, but with all the domestic violence charges in the rap community of late, it was refreshing.
 The second—No pushing anyone into the speaker—was accompanied by an explanation that some people like to get live during Rashad’s shows while others like to keep it mellow, and that both types of fans should respect each other’s space.

-He explained that he was a musician, not a comedian, and that he would be doing a lot of rapping and singing but not much talking for the rest of the show.
-Rashad didn't keep that promise though, and took quite a few conversational interludes throughout his set, and some of them very closely resembled standup.
+Rashad explained that he was a musician, not a comedian, and that he would be doing a lot of rapping and singing but not much talking for the rest of the show.
+He broke that promise, though.
+There were quite a few conversational interludes throughout his set, and some of them very closely resembled standup.
 At one point, he borrowed a spliff from an audience member up front, and after a couple hits, rasped out, “Smoking and rapping.
 It ain’t as fun as it looks,” with perfect comedic timing.
 Later, after asking the crowd to jump during the final lines of the Mike Will Made It-produced “A lot,” he stopped the music and joked that it was always hilarious to watch his stoner fans try to jump, because they never got up very far off the ground.

 The comedy bits added some levity to Rashad’s music, which is often quite serious, dealing with heavy issues such as race, depression, and the loss of loved ones.
 On his latest album, The Sun’s Tirade, his smoky voice oozes over minimalist, jazzy beats, exploring the ugly corners of his dark landscapes with unflinching realism.